MUSON: A Reasoning-oriented Multimodal Dataset for Socially Compliant Navigation in Urban Environments: Abstract

 \section{Abstract}

-Socially compliant navigation requires structured reasoning over dynamic pedestrians and physical constraints to ensure safe and interpretable decisions.
-However, existing social navigation datasets often lack explicit reasoning supervision and exhibit highly long-tailed action distributions, limiting models’ ability to learn safety-critical behaviors.
-To address these issues, we introduce MUSON, a multimodal dataset for short-horizon social navigation collected across diverse indoor and outdoor campus scenes.
-MUSON adopts a structured five-step Chain-of-Thought annotation consisting of perception, prediction, reasoning, action, and explanation, with explicit modeling of static physical constraints and a rationally balanced discrete action space.
-Compared to SNEI, MUSON provides consistent reasoning, action, and explanation.
-Benchmarking multiple state-of-the-art Small Vision Language Models on MUSON shows that Qwen2.5-VL-3B achieves the highest decision accuracy of 0.8625, demonstrating that MUSON serves as an effective and reusable benchmark for socially compliant navigation.
-The dataset is publicly available at \url{https://huggingface.co/datasets/MARSLab/MUSON} .
+Socially compliant navigation requires structured reasoning about dynamic pedestrians and physical constraints to ensure safe and interpretable decisions.
+Vision-language models (VLMs) provide a promising foundation for this task because they can integrate visual observations with language-based social knowledge.
+However, existing untuned VLMs still struggle to reliably understand fine-grained social norms, making task-specific fine-tuning essential.
+At the same time, no large-scale egocentric dataset is available this task.
+To address these challenges, we introduce MUSON, a multimodal dataset for short-horizon social navigation containing 10,110 egocentric samples collected across diverse indoor and outdoor social scenes.
+MUSON adopts a structured five-step chain-of-thought annotation framework comprising perception, prediction, reasoning, action, and explanation.
+It explicitly models static physical constraints and employs a standardized six-action decision space.
+Compared with existing social-navigation datasets, MUSON provides consistent annotations for reasoning, actions, and explanations.
+We evaluate ten representative small-to-medium VLMs on MUSON.
+Qwen3-VL-8B achieves the strongest decision-level performance, attaining the highest action accuracy of 0.7765 and Macro-F1 score of 0.7490, as well as the lowest collision rate of 0.0609.
+These results demonstrate that MUSON is an effective and reusable benchmark for advancing socially compliant navigation.
+The dataset is publicly available at~\url{https://github.com/MUSON-dataset/MUSON/releases/tag/v1.0} .